Special Commission on The Future of the New York State Courts

 Welcome to the web site of the Special Commission on the Future of the New York State Courts.
 We hope that this web site will serve as a resource for persons and organizations interested in improving the quality of justice throughout New York State.

-In July 2006, Chief Judge Judith S. Kaye appointed the Special Commission to assess the need for structural and other operational reforms of the Judiciary.
+In July 2006, former Chief Judge Judith S. Kaye appointed the Special Commission to assess the need for structural and other operational reforms of the Judiciary.

 Carey R. Dunne